mlanin/iris-middlewares/requests-validator/README.md

 Validation logic and errors handling can be overridden.

+* Populates your requests from the preferred source.
-* Validates your requests by [ozzo-validation](https://github.com/go-ozzo/ozzo-validation).
+* Validates requests data by [ozzo-validation(v3)](https://github.com/go-ozzo/ozzo-validation).
 * Saves valid request to the context to use its data further.

 ### JSON API validation